oazabir/HackerSpray/README.md

 # How it works

-Hacker Spray uses Redis to maintain high-performance counters for actions and origin IPs.
+HackerSpray uses Redis to maintain high-performance counters for actions and origin IPs.
-Clients call ``Hacker.Defend(key, ip)`` to check if a certain key or IP has made too many hits.
+You call ``Hacker.Defend(key, ip)`` to check if a certain key or IP has made too many hits.
-Clients can maintain blacklists for key, IP or IP Range.
+You can maintain blacklists for key, IP or IP Range.
 HackerSpray checks against too many hits on a key, too many hits on an IP, or IP falling within blacklists.
 It also allows blacklisting a certain key for a certain IP or blocking a certain key for all IPs on-the-fly.
 Handy when you want to block a user out of certain URLs.